Weak utility stocks and HSBC peg back UK's FTSE 100

 By Sudip Kar-Gupta

-LONDON, Nov 3 (Reuters) - Britain’s top equity index broke a four-day rise on Monday as a drop in major utility stocks and in global banking group HSBC dragged the UK stock market lower.
+LONDON, Nov 3 (Reuters) - Britain’s top equity index fell on Monday, breaking a four-day winning streak, led by drops in major utility stocks and in global banking group HSBC.

-The blue-chip FTSE 100 index closed down by 0.9 percent at 6,487.97 points.
+The blue-chip FTSE 100 index was down by 0.6 percent at 6,505.70 points going into the close of the trading session.
 Last week, it had extended a rebound off 15-month lows reached in October.

-British Gas owner Centrica fell 2.3 percent.
-United Utilities declined by 2.1 percent, SSE fell 2 percent while Severn Trent fell 1.6 percent.
+British Gas owner Centrica fell 2.4 percent, while SSE and United Utilities both weakened by 1.5 percent and Severn Trent fell 1.2 percent.

 They added that utilities had fallen out of favour as a result of last week’s stock market rebound, which led investors to prefer sectors that tend to outperform in a rising market, such as banks, over more defensive plays such as utility stocks.